pljson/pljson/README.md

 and all these types descend from type **pljson_element**

-while in version 2.0 the object type pljson_value is a container that contains one of string, number, boolean true/false, null, pljson or pljson_list
+while in version 2 the object type pljson_value is a container that contains one of string, number, boolean true/false, null, pljson or pljson_list

 This is a cleaner design and the benefit is easier coding and faster and more memory efficient code.

-In JSON description, a document consists of "value(s)" so we should name the parent of all objects pljson_value however this name has been so much ingrained with version 1.0 and version 2.0 that it is felt that a new name should be used and so the parent is now named pljson_element.
+In the JSON standard, a document consists of "value(s)" so we should name the parent of all objects pljson_value however this name has been so much ingrained with version 1 and version 2 that it is felt that a new name should be used and so the parent is now named pljson_element.
 Old code uses a lot pljson_value() constructors while new code has no such constructors but instead has specific constructors for string, number, etc. and so code compatibility could not be maintained even if the name of pljson_value was kept.

-PLJSON evolved from version 1.0 using sys.anydata and worked with early Oracle releases to version 2.0 where sys.anydata was removed and an object oriented design was used but the object design wasn't the most appropriate one and mirrored the objects of version 1.0 so that there was almost 100% compatibility with version 1.0 code
+PLJSON evolved from version 1 using sys.anydata and worked with early Oracle releases to version 2 where sys.anydata was removed and an object oriented design was used but the object design wasn't the most appropriate one and mirrored the objects of version 1 so that there was almost 100% compatibility with version 1 code.

-the code changes for version 3.0 are few, mainly
+The api changes for version 3 are few, mainly
 1. use new constructors instead of pljson_value()
 2. remove the need to call the 'to_json_value()' method
-3. optionally use many new helpful methods that make for easier code
+3. optionally use many new helpful methods for easier coding

-Both PLJSON version 3.0 and version 2.0 will be maintained together for quite a long time.
+Both PLJSON version 3 and version 2 will be maintained together for quite a long time and there will be effort that there is as much common code as possible between the two versions but new features and improvements will be delivered first to version 3.

-## What's new (2018-09-22)

-- minor code rewrite so code is cleaner, conforms better to today's accepted code standards and there is as much common code as possible between version 2.0 and version 3.0 (this is a continuing effort)

 ## A demo of things you can do with PL/JSON
 ```